Edit

 In the preceding command:

-• agent: Instructs Consul to run the agent process that hosts the services.
+• agent: Instructs Consul to run the agent process hosting the services.
 Without this switch, the Consul process attempts to use RPC to configure a running agent.

-• -server: Defines the agent as a server and not a client (A Consul client is an agent that hosts all the services and data, but doesn't have voting rights to decide, and can't become, the cluster leader.
+• -server: Defines the agent as a server, not a client.
+(A Consul client is an agent hosting services and data but lacks voting rights and cannot become the cluster leader).

-• -bootstrap: The first (and only the first!) node in a cluster must be bootstrapped so that it assumes the cluster leadership.
+• -bootstrap: The first (and only the first!) node in a cluster must be bootstrapped to assume cluster leadership.

-• -data-dir [path]: Specifies the path where all Consul data is stored, including the cluster membership table.
+• -data-dir [path]: Specifies the path where all Consul data, including the cluster membership table, is stored.

 {